YiMingChangJ/NLP-Based-Sentiment-Analysis-of-AI-News/README.md

 ## Results
 Key findings and visualizations are stored in the `results/` directory.
 These include sentiment distributions, topic word clouds, and statistical summaries.

-## Contributing
-Pull requests are welcome!
-If you have suggestions for improvements or additional features, feel free to submit an issue or fork the repository.

 ## Acknowledgments
 - Rutgers Bloustein MPI for organizing the competition.
 - Open-source NLP and data science communities for tools and resources.